-Food coloring is one of the best ways to bring vibrance to homemade desserts.
-There are many formulations for food coloring, including water-based, gel-based, powder-based, and oil-based.
+Food coloring is an effective method to enhance the appearance of homemade desserts.
+There are various types of food coloring available, such as water-based, gel-based, powder-based, and oil-based.

 Oil-based food coloring is best for recipes where water would greatly affect the final mixture, such as chocolate, candy melts, and fat-based products.

 Here’s how to make oil-based food coloring from scratch.

 4 Easy Steps To Make Oil-Based Food Coloring